Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/Scenarios/README.rst

 Naturalised vs current vs long current (opt period only)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-these scenarios compare the results of the long_current, long_nat, and optimised scenarios but only for the optimisation period.
+These scenarios compare the results of the long_current, long_nat, and optimised scenarios but only for the optimisation period.
 We do not include an example figure here as the results are very similar to the naturalised vs current without abstraction scenarios.
 The full set of results are available at `Scenarios/model_info_scen_results/0_results/nat_opt_long_opt_per_only <../Scenarios/model_info_scen_results/0_results/nat_opt_long_opt_per_only>`_.